-There are many ways to define smart and dumb money in the global financial markets.
-Generally speaking, smart money refers to investments made by people with expert knowledge of the market.
-These experts may be successful hedge fund managers, wealthy individuals, or even insiders who have access to illegal inside information.
-On the other hand, dumb money mainly refers to retail investors who have limited knowledge of the market.
-Dumb money tends to follow exhausted market trends by applying high capital leverage.
-In many cases, small speculators and leveraged traders are usually referred to as ‘dumb money’.
+There are many ways to define smart and dumb money in global financial markets.
+Generally, smart money refers to investments made by people with deep market knowledge.
+These may include successful hedge fund managers, wealthy individuals, or insiders with access to privileged information.
+Dumb money, on the other hand, usually refers to retail investors with limited market knowledge.

-An easy and practical way to monitor the positions of smart and dumb money is through the COT report.
-The COT or Commitments of Traders report is a weekly analysis that depicts the total positions of different players in the US derivatives market.
-The report includes all major asset classes: commodities, Forex currencies, stock indices, and even cryptocurrencies.
+An easy and practical way to track smart and dumb money is through the COT report.
+The Commitments of Traders (COT) report is a weekly analysis showing the total positions of different players in the US derivatives market.
+It covers all major asset classes: commodities, Forex, stock indices, and even cryptocurrencies.

-Major changes in the positions of specific categories of participants can signal upcoming trend reversals.
-These are three key categories of players involved in the COT report:
+Significant changes in the positions of specific participant categories can signal potential trend reversals.
+The three key categories in the COT report are:

 (a) Asset Managers